deciob/chaplin-links/README.md

 ## Conclusions
 This application is the result of two weekends passed learning Chaplin, and it is nothing more than this: a useful play to get started.
 Some parts might as well have been implemented in the wrong way and others have consciously been avoided (for example possible caching strategies).
-Nevertheless, I think that as a starting point it has been useful.
+Nevertheless, a useful starting point.